cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

 ## Feature Upgrades

 Why do you need Feature Upgrades ?
-Well, not all situations allow you to just merely switch of an existing feature and turn it back on again.
+Well, not all situations allow you to just merely switch off an existing feature and turn it back on again.
 Think of all the provisioned artifacts that already exist.
 You can't just recreate all of them.
 Features that deploy Lists for example, you certainly don't want to lose the content of your list.
 Ditto with Content Types.
 If some particular code created an artifact that you cannot throw away and recreate, you'll have to use a Feature Upgrade.
 This is true for almost all __Provisioning Changes__.

 So that's why you have Feature Upgrades.
 These will allow you to upgrade existing features, and the artifacts it provisioned.

 Only for the very specific changes, you'll consider using PowerShell instead.

 Feature Upgrades have the benefit of having the access to your existing code base, so you can reuse functions.
 On the other hand, you have the limitation and the associated risk of only being able to go through a particular upgrade action only once.
-Upgrading a feature decisevely makes that feature the latest version, there's no upgrading twice if you made a mistake where you would have a need for the feature upgrade to run again.
+Upgrading a feature decisively makes that feature the latest version, there's no upgrading twice if you made a mistake where you would have a need for the feature upgrade to run again.
 This is in stark contrast to using a Feature or PowerShell.

 ### Versions

 Another possible pitfall of Feature Upgrades are its versions.

-You really have to pay be sure on how you want to be using the __BeginVersion__ and __EndVersion__ attributes of a particular Upgrade Action for a Feature.
+You really have to be sure on how you want to be using the __BeginVersion__ and __EndVersion__ attributes of a particular Upgrade Action for a Feature.

 Let's summarize how it works: